Opportunities for Harvard Students

 Courses

-Every semester, we offer courses related to Georgia and Georgian studies.
+The Program on Georgian Studies offers and promotes courses related to Georgia and Georgian studies.
 We encourage you to register for one or more of the courses listed below.

 Tutorial in Georgian Language: GRGN Ar

-Click here to apply.
+Click here to learn more.

 Conference Funding

-Harvard graduate students can apply for funding to attend conferences related to Georgian Studies.
+Harvard graduate students can apply for funding to attend conferences related to Georgian studies.
 Priority is given to students who will be presenting their own work.
 You need a Harvard Key to access the application.

 Student Symposium